SummitKC/406ProjItt2/README.md

 - **Financial Tracking:** Record income and expenses each month.
 - **Reminders:** Send practice reminders to members.
 Additionally, issue payment reminders to members with outstanding balances.
 - **Class Sign Up:** Members sign up for classes with the option to pay up front or pay later.

+##
+Note: Email functionality will be disabled with the conclusion of the project